conan-io/docs/uploading_packages/remotes.rst

 Bintray Community Repositories
 ------------------------------

-There are a numnber of popular community repositories that may be of interest for Conan users for retrieving open source packages.
+There are a number of popular community repositories that may be of interest for Conan users for retrieving open source packages.
 A number of these repositories are not affiliated with the Conan team.

 **bincrafters** : https://bintray.com/bincrafters/public-conan